-Importantly, the multiple meanings of many words are often not predictable on the basis of any productive generalization or regular pattern (Fillmore & Langendoen, 1971; Rabagliati & Snedeker, 2013).
-For example, while pen caps, baseball caps, and bottle caps are all called caps, the relationships among these meanings do not recur in the same way in other words.
-The apparent similarity among the meanings of cap is not sufficient to predict that the same word will be used; a baseball cap is called gorra in Spanish, while a pen cap is called tapa (de lapicero).
-Cross-linguistic differences such as these suggest that speakers often must learn the range of meanings individual words conventionally allow in their language (Bracken, Degani, Eddington & Tokowicz, 2017; Lehrer, 1990; Malt, 2010; Murphy, 2004; Pinker, 2007; Pye, 2017).
-Indeed, even the patterns which we might consider regular, such as extending a label based on a shared shape across meanings, are known to develop through exposure (Smith, Jones, Landau, Gershkoff-Stowe & Samuelson, 2002).
-Work on "co-lexification" across languages reveals recurring patterns of shared labels for concepts that are semantically related, with recurring polysemy being more common among languages that are diachronically related or in contact (Jackson et al. 2019; San Roque, Kendrick, Norcliffe, & Majid, 2018).
-Work on historical semantics has emphasized that the range of meanings associated with a given word typically changes over time, which provides further evidence that conventional meanings of words are often not predictable on the basis of productive mechanisms (Brinton & Traugott, 2005; Sweetser, 1990; Murphy, 2004).
+Correspondence concerning this article should be addressed to Sammy Floyd, Department of Psychology, Princeton University, South Drive, Princeton, NJ 08544.
+E-mail: sfloyd@princeton.edu cap is called gorra in Spanish, while a pen cap is called tapa (de lapicero).
+Cross-linguistic differences such as these suggest that speakers often must learn the range of meanings individual words conventionally allow in their language (Bracken, Degani, Eddington, & Tokowicz, 2017; Lehrer, 1990; Malt, 2010; Murphy, 2004; Pinker, 2007; Pye, 2017).
+Indeed, even the patterns that we might consider regular, such as extending a label based on a shared shape across meanings, are known to develop through exposure (Smith, Jones, Landau, Gershkoff-Stowe, & Samuelson, 2002).
+Work on "colexification" across languages reveals recurring patterns of shared labels for concepts that are semantically related, with recurring polysemy being more common among languages that are diachronically related or in contact (Jackson et al., 2019; San Roque, Kendrick, Norcliffe, & Majid, 2018).
+Work on historical semantics has emphasized that the range of meanings associated with a given word typically changes over time, which provides further evidence that conventional meanings of words are often not predictable on the basis of productive mechanisms (Brinton & Traugott, 2005; Murphy, 2004; Sweetser, 1990).

-While modeling work shows that the emergence of new senses is best explained by semantic closeness to a preceding meaning (Ramiro et al., 2018), it is uncontroversial that new meanings become conventional through exposure.
+While modeling work shows that the emergence of new senses is best explained by semantic closeness to a preceding meaning (Ramiro, Srinivasan, Malt, & Xu, 2018), it is uncontroversial that new meanings become conventional through exposure.
 For example, developmental work has documented that children are influenced by differences in the ways their language conventionally encodes polysemy from early stages of production.
-For example, English use the same preposition, off, to mean "removal from a flat surface" and "removal of enveloping clothing" (he took the plate off the table, he took off his coat), while Dutch children learn distinct terms for those meanings (af and uit, respectively) (Bowerman, 1996; Bowerman & Choi, 2001; Choi, McDonough, Bowerman & Mandler, 1999).
-Here, we consider the question of how challenging it is for children to learn and retain multiple novel, irregular conventions which may vary along more than a single dimension.
+For example, English use the same preposition, off, to mean "removal from a flat surface" and "removal of enveloping clothing" (he took the plate off the table, he took off his coat), while Dutch children learn distinct terms for those meanings (af and uit, respectively; Bowerman, 1996; Bowerman & Choi, 2001; Choi, McDonough, Bowerman, & Mandler, 1999).
+Here, we consider the question of how challenging it is for children to learn and retain multiple novel, irregular conventions that vary along more than a single dimension.